Red Scapular of the Passion: Origin

-Apolline Andriveau

 Louise-Apolline-Aline Andriveau was born on 7 May 1810 in Saint-Pourçain-sur-Sioule (Allier) to Leonardo and Apolline (Grangie) Andriveau.
 Her father was a notary who saw to it that she received a good education.
 The family moved to Paris when her father received a promotion.
 Upon the death of her mother, it was decided that she should complete her studies at the convent of Saint Elizabeth.

 In 1830 Catherine Labouré had reported a vision of the Blessed Virgin, which she had experienced in the chapel of the motherhouse of the Daughters of Charity in Paris, which led to the development of the Miraculous Medal.
 Ten years later, in 1840, Sister Justine Bisqueyburu disclosed a vision of the Blessed Virgin she had purportedly experienced in the Daughters of Charity house in Blangy.
 This gave rise to the so-called Green Scapular.

 In 1833, she joined the Daughters of Charity of Saint Vincent de Paul as Sister Apolline, and was sent to the convent in Troyes where she spent the next thirty-eight years.
 Initially, she taught school but was later assigned to visiting the poor, and caring for the sisters chapel.
 She had a particular devotion to the Passion of Christ.